andyheko/JSON-java/README.md

 * Write that smaller object to disk as a JSON file.

 Logic :
-* If found key, start parsing and stop at key close bracket
+* If found key, start append parsing and stop at key close bracket
-* If key path value is a JsonArray, then keep parsing until the end of JsonArray
+* If key path value is a JsonArray, then keep append parsing until the end of JsonArray
 * Return subObject as a JSONObject containing key and its value
 * Throw exception if key not found in XML